jgscott/SDS323/README.md

 - [Exercises](exercises/)

+## Software

+- Statistical computing: [R](http://www.r-project.org), which we will use via [RStudio](http://www.rstudio.com), a free, platform-independent graphical front-end for R.  Make sure you have both installed, along with the [RMarkdown package](http://rmarkdown.rstudio.com).
+- Other software: please [install Git and create a GitHub account](https://help.github.com/articles/set-up-git/), if you don't already have one.
+You will use GitHub for version control and to submit your assignments.

+## Readings

+Readings will be drawn from two free online resources:
+- [_Introduction to Statistical Learning_](http://www-bcf.usc.edu/~gareth/ISL/), by James, Witten, Hastie, and Tibshirani (free online).
+I'll refer to it as "ISL" in the course outline.
+- [_Data Science: A Gentle Introduction_](ref/DataScience.pdf), some of my own course notes covering various topics in data analysis and regression.

-## Topics and materials
+## Topics

-I'll post materials for class below.
+I'll post topics for class below.
 We'll go in order from this outline.

 ### The data scientist's toolbox